 - They can require complicated networking: Because functions are (ideally) broken out into multiple containers, these containers need to communicate with each other to get anything done.
 But because containers are not a single unit, they have to communicate with each other.
 Some orchestration systems such as Kubernetes have higher level units such as multi-container pods that make this a little easier, but it’s still more complex than using VMs.
 That said, Adam Heczko adds, “Actually, the L3 networking model in Kubernetes is much simpler than the L2 model in OpenStack.”
 So the amount of work you’re going to need to do on networking depends on whether you’re looking at communicating between functions or between VMs.

-- They can be less secure: As I mentioned above, containers are sitll young and they’re still not considered to be quite as secure as VMs, for a number of different reasons, but your mileage may vary here.
+- They can be less secure: As I mentioned above, containers are still a relatively young technology and they’re still not considered to be quite as secure as VMs, for a number of different reasons, but your mileage may vary here.
 So, one example of when not to use containers is if a high level of security is critical.

 - They can require more work upfront: If you’re using containers right, you will have decomposed your application into its various constituent services, which, while beneficial, isn’t necessary if you are using VMs.